-I’m prepared to teach courses on U.S. history after 1865, the U.S. West, U.S. engagement with the Pacific World, borders and borderlands, the history of technology, maritime history, digital history, cultural landscapes, infrastructure studies, urban and suburban history, and space and place.
+My teaching interests include U.S. history after 1865, the North American West, U.S. engagement with the Pacific World, borders and borderlands, the history of technology, mobility, environmental history, maritime history, cultural landscapes, infrastructure studies, urban and suburban history, digital history, and historical research methods.